WiseLibs/wise-river/README.md

 Returns whether the given value is a river.
 This is useful for differentiating between rivers and regular promises.

+### *static* River.riverify(*value*, [*options*]) -> *river*

+Converts a [Node.js style stream](https://nodejs.org/api/stream.html) or an [async iterable object](https://github.com/tc39/proposal-async-iteration) to a river.

+Currently, only one option is supported:
+  - `decouple`
+    * Setting this option to `true` means the resulting river will not destroy the source when the river becomes fulfilled or rejected/cancelled.
+This can be useful, for example, when riverifying one side of a duplex stream (since writing in the other direction may still be possible).

 ### Promise#stream() -> *river*

 After loading this package, [`WisePromise`](https://github.com/JoshuaWise/wise-promise) will be augmented with the `.stream()` method, which returns a new river containing the eventual contents of the `iterable` object that the promise is fulfilled with.